University-of-Portsmouth/styleguide/source/README.md

 # Overview

-Welcome to the University of Portsmouth living styleguide.
-You can read more about living styleguides and pattern libraries [here](https://speakerdeck.com/thoughtmerchant/unifying-agile-and-ux-with-live-style-guides) and [here](https://24ways.org/2011/front-end-style-guides/).

 Many services within the University are currently using [Bootstrap](https://github.com/twbs/bootstrap) and therefore this styleguide is built on top of it.

 This styleguide has been generated with [KSS](https://github.com/kss-node/kss-node) and is automatically built using [Travis](http://travisci.org) on commit to the master branch.
 You can view its associated GitHub repository [here](https://github.com/University-of-Portsmouth/styleguide).